Visible Leaders Network (VLN)

 Why the VLN?

-In response to the Workforce Race Equality Standard (WRES) individuals and senior leads are looking for practical ways to develop and support aspiring BME leaders with opportunities to access the NHS talent pipeline.
+In response to the Workforce Race Equality Standard (WRES), individuals and senior leads are looking for practical ways to develop and support aspiring BAME staff to achieve their full leadership potential.

-As a BME leader, your membership and active involvement in the VLN not only supports your own professional and personal development but also enables your NHS organisation to practically evidence their implementation of the WRES in addressing the under-representation of BME leaders at senior levels and directly enhance quality of care and outcomes for patients and service users.
+Your membership and active involvement in the VLN not only supports your own professional and personal development but also contributes to shaping your organisation's response to the WRES and wider inclusion agenda.

 What’s in it for me?